bringItUpX/sound-verilog/README.md

-# FPGA project to generate a sin signal with a i2s sound chip and it's line out.
+# FPGA project to generate a sin signal with a i2s sound chip and its line out.

 This is a project with Vivado 2017.4 and a Zynq FPGA (xc7z015clg485-2).
 This Zynq FPGA is assembled on the board AX7015 from the chinese company ALINX.
 This board is order able on amazon.com .